cmkimber/bikeshare-to/readme.md

 ## The Authors

 At the moment, I (Chris) am responsible for the code and the report writing.
-Amanda Xuereb (LINK?) and Andy Wong have been collaborative brainstorming and editing partners and may well contribute coding in future reports.
+[Amanda Xuereb](https://www.linkedin.com/in/amanda-xuereb-4a75139a/) and Andy Wong have been collaborative brainstorming and editing partners and may well contribute coding in future reports.